Desert Sky Transit Center

 The new transit center, called the Desert Sky Transit Center and featured in the Metal Architecture magazine, serves more than 68,000 riders on nine bus routes.
 Kimley-Horn designed the new facility from the conceptual level through construction documents, permitting, and bidding.

 The new center has nine bus bays with a covered waiting area at each, a security building, public restroom building, 70 covered parking spaces, six bus staging spaces, and various other rider amenities.
 Clear and safe pedestrian routes are provided throughout the facility, as well as connections to adjacent properties including the two schools across 79th Avenue.
+Our electrical team also designed the lighting for the project.

 As part of the project, we supported the City of Phoenix Public Transit Department with multiple public outreach meetings and working with the Public Art Department.